 Accessibility Program Manager

 Accessibility is a key part of Microsoft’s mission to empower people and organizations to achieve more.
 Our team partners across the company to make the vision a reality for people with disabilities.
 As part of this focus we are looking for an Accessibility Program Manager to join the Accessibility team reporting to the Chief Accessibility Officer (CAO) Are you passionate about the customer experience of Microsoft products for customers with disabilities?
 Are you a mature, technical, experienced professional capable of leading initiatives to improve accessibility across our products and services?
 Do you possess strong organizational agility and demonstrate success in engaging executives and influencing others.
 Then read on!
 We are looking for a technical leader to partner with the engineering teams that will drive for improved customer experience across Microsoft products and services that will positively affect the adoption and perception of our products and drive customer loyalty.
-They will have a wide range of skills and understanding for all aspects of disability, including blindness, mobility, deafness, cognitive and speech andf how accessibility can drive improvements to the overall user experience.
+They will have a wide range of skills and understanding for all aspects of disability, including blindness, mobility, deafness, cognitive and speech and how accessibility can drive improvements to the overall user experience.
 Primary Responsibilities:

 Identify the top problem areas or issues impacting the customer experience for customers with disabilities and drive appropriate changes with engineering that will have a broad impact on the customers’ perception of Microsoft Accessibility product quality.
 Primary focus is on C&E engineering team.